clem-code/project-3/README.md

 ### _The Back-End

 Our back-end was built using Mongoose, MongoDB, Node.js, and Express.
-Essentially, we built our our CRUD API using a Model-View-Controller (MVC) pattern to structure the endpoints.
+Essentially, we built our CRUD API using a Model-View-Controller (MVC) pattern to structure the endpoints.
 At a very high level there were two basic data collections: users and companies.
 We had a model for a user and a model for a company, and then views and controllers for each kind.

 <i>Our user model</i>